Fviramontes8/Homies/README.md

 Welcome to a code repository for hosting code written by the Homies.
 We are part of the UNM IEEE student branch that get together to discuss programming topics.

+Feel free to contribute with a pull request.

 Table of Contents

 ## [Vector class](/VectorClass)